RayBB/openlibrary-docs/Data-Importing.md

 ## Bulk MARC Import

-We are in the process of designing a 4th entry point called ImportBulkMarcIA which will call a modified version of openlibrary/plugins/importapi/code.py which incorporates the safety and duplication checks performed by #1 (the /books/add endpoint).
+We are in the process of expanding the `api/import/ia` endpoint functionality.

 **From a conversation with @mek + @hornc**
 We're going to write a `ImportBulkMarcIABot` in `openlibrary-bots`